Harness Crimping Page |

 has two hooks, it will be much more difficult to

-release from the connector housing using a simple pick.
+release from a connector housing using a simple pick.
 It's possible

-to use TWO PICKS (like that used for the Type 1), however the proper tool like this makes life so much easier for releasing these terminals.
+to use TWO PICKS (like the pick used for the Type 1), however a better tool can make life easier.

 ||